esroyo/bump-workspaces/README.md

 # How it works

-The tool works with both workspace and single-package repositories:
+The library works with both workspace and single-package repositories:

 **For workspace repositories:**